mikemadison13/blt-lando/README.md

 5. Once Lando has been provisioned, run `lando blt setup` to install Drupal via BLT.

-6. To run the behat command, it now requires the behat plugin (acquia/blt-behat) to be added manually.
+Note: To run the behat command, it now requires the behat plugin (acquia/blt-behat) to be added manually.

 ## Constraining Composer